dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-1.md

         k1.Equals(k2)
 ```

+We check for object identity, we deal with nulls, we deal with numbers, we deal with Clojure collections, and finally we just ask one object to compare itself to the other.

-Given that my tests used integer keys, we can skip looking at `pcquiv` -- the guard clause will have been false.
-However, we certainly will be going into the numeric tests. `Numbers.IsNumeric` at least is reasonably self-contained:
+Given that my tests used integer keys, any performace issues would come from the numeric tests.
+`Numbers.IsNumeric` at least is fairly contained:

 ```F#
     static member IsNumeric(o: obj) =